timwiles/timwiles.github.io/End-period-poverty/index.md

 I've created a [new GoFundMe page](https://gofundme.com/f/end-period-poverty-in-eastern-uganda) for handling donations.

-100% of the funds raised will be used to employ local charity workers, and to purchase materials.
-<footer>I absorb overheads (debit and credit card transaction fees) myself using a separate bank account.
-Please <a href="#contact">email me</a> if you'd like to contribute to this fund.</footer>
+100% of the funds raised will be used to employ local charity workers, and to purchase materials.<br/><small>I absorb overheads (debit and credit card transaction fees) myself using a separate bank account.
+Please <a href="#contact">email me</a> if you'd like to contribute to this fund.</small>

 Please see the [spending ledger](.. /spending-ledger.md) for a detailed breakdown of how funds are allocated.